RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useLocalStorage/readme.md

 ## Description

----

-Targets a key in local storage and offers handlers to **set**, **get**, **delete** and **reset** it as a whole, or to target single or multiple nested keys instead to perform those operations on, given local storage item is a plain object.
+Targets a key in local storage and offers handlers to **set**, **get**, **delete** and **reset** it as a whole, or to target single or multiple nested keys instead to perform those operations on, given local storage item is a plain `object`.

 It also offers reactive functionality.
 In such case, this hook will listen to the specified `configs.value`.
-When it changes, it can either override the whole local storage item with it, or one/many of its keys or nested keys instead if it is a plain object and we wish to do so.
+When it changes, it can either override the whole local storage item with it, or one/many of its keys or nested keys instead if it is a plain `object` and we wish to do so.

 Manual or reactive **set** and **del** functions are also flexible if you wish to use current values to determine what to set local storage or any of its nested keys with, or if you with to abort their deletion.